hbctraining/Training-modules/Intermediate_shell/lessons/positional_params.md

 ./picard.sh T23
 ```

 We have now significantly decrased our own workload.
-By using this wrapper we can easily run this command for any sample we have.
+By using this script we can easily run this command for any sample we have.
 However, sometimes we have so many samples that even running this command manually for all of these will be time consuming.
 In this case we can turn to one of the most powerful ways to use positional parameters and other variables, by combining them with **for loops**.
 More on for loops [HERE](https://github.com/hbctraining/Intro-to-shell-flipped/blob/master/lessons/06_loops_and_automation.md).

 ## Variables in for loops